-Robbery \ (ROB) - SESIR -Level II / 31 - The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.
+Robbery (ROB) - SESIR -Level II / 31 - The taking or attempted taking of money or other property from the person or custody of another with the intent to permanently or temporarily deprive the person or owner of money or other property, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.
+A key difference in Grand Theft and Robbery is that Robbery involves violence, a threat of violence or assualt, and putting the victim in fear.